-Hannah Jarrell, Director of Community Development (working with DE since 2006): Hannah is a quiet engine of DE, sharing art and community, whether acting on stage, walking tall on stilts, or activating social gatherings.
+Hannah Jarrell, Director of Artist/Community Engagement (working with DE since 2006): Hannah is a quiet engine of DE, sharing art and community, whether acting on stage, walking tall on stilts, or activating social gatherings.
 Hannah is a native of San Antonio, Texas.

-Milena Dabova, Director of Choreography and Grants / Marketing (working with DE since 2008): Milena, who is from Plovdiv, Bulgaria, is a seeker of highest and deepest potential in herself and others, through her passion for physicality as an actor, co-creator, and dancer.
+Milena Dabova, Co-Artistic Director (working with DE since 2008): Milena, who is from Plovdiv, Bulgaria, is a seeker of highest and deepest potential in herself and others, through her passion for physicality as an actor, co-creator, and dancer.